Official names shooter who killed 3 at California festival

 The shooter sneaked in through a fence that borders a parking lot next to a creek.
 Police responded within a minute and killed the suspect, Smithee said.

-Some witnesses reported a second suspect, Smithee said, but it was unclear whether that person was armed or just helped in some way.
-A manhunt continued Monday.
+Some witnesses reported a second suspect, Smithee said, but it was unclear whether that person was armed or simply provided assistance.
+A manhunt continued late into the night.

 Six-year-old Stephen Romero was among those killed, his father said.